 James Greenleaf was the United States Consul in Amsterdam when he visited Washington in 1793.
 He purchased 3,000 lots in the new city, but later in the year relinquished his lots and with Robert Morris and John Nicholson purchased 6,000 lots.
-These three men, know as the Greenleaf Syndicate, controlled one-third of the saleable land in Washington.
+These three men, know as the Greenleaf Syndicate, controlled one third of the saleable land in Washington.
 Wheat Row contains some of the first houses built by the syndicate.

-DC Inventory: November 8, 1964
+DC Inventory: November 8, 1964 (Joint Committee on Landmarks)

-National Register Listing: July 23, 1973
+National Register: July 23, 1973